dabassett/TinyColor/README.md

     tinycolor("blanchedalmond");
     tinycolor("darkblue");

+### HSWL

+To facilitate working with WCAG 2.0 guidelines, the HSWL color space is provided.
+It behaves the same way as the HSL space with
+WCAG 2.0's perceived luminance (see `getLuminance`) replacing the Lightness component.
+This allows you to analyze and create colors at runtime that are suitable for text or complex details against any background.
+See `getReadable` for more.

+    tinycolor("hswl(0, 100%, 50%)");
+    tinycolor("hswla(0, 100%, 50%, .5)");
+    tinycolor("hswl (0 100% 100%)");
+    tinycolor("hswl 0 1 1");
+    tinycolor({ h: 0, s: 100, wl: 50 });

 ### Accepted Object Input

 If you are calling this from code, you may want to use object input.
 Here are some examples of the different types of accepted object inputs: